| About | Downloads | Documents | Links |

 out of memory

-This program is now at the stage where in an ideal world it should be regarded as a completed prototype, and it would now be the time to start designing the real program to replace it.
+In an ideal world, the current program would be regarded as a completed prototype, and it would be appropriate to start designing the real program to replace it.
 However, as usually happens in the real world, we ship the prototype because there isn't time to do any more.
 There is room for improvement in the areas of consistency, ease of use, and performance at least.
-Also, this documentation was written rather hurriedly and is not nearly as polished as I would like.

-I don't know at this time whether I will be spending any more effort on further development, but I am interested in hearing about any bugs found or other suggestions.
+I don't expect to be spending any more effort on further development, but I am interested in hearing about any bugs found or other suggestions.

-Following, in no particular order, are some assorted ideas for enhancements which remain for the future:
+Following, in no particular order, are some assorted ideas for potential future enhancements:

 • Should warn about a domain that is defined but not referenced, since it it easy to mistakenly neglect to quote a colon.